wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document specifies a mechanism to extend DNS errors to provide additional information about the cause of an error.
-These extended DNS error codes described in this document and can be used by any system that sends DNS queries and receives a response containing an EDE option.
+These extended DNS error codes are described in this document and can be used by any system that sends DNS queries and receives a response containing an EDE option.
 Different codes are useful in different circumstances, and thus different systems (stub resolvers, recursive resolvers, and